SirMishaa/obsvr/README.md

 - **Subscription Management** - Easily manage your streamer subscriptions
 - **Modern UI** - Clean, responsive interface built with Vue 3 and Tailwind CSS 4
 - **Dark Mode** - Full dark mode support for comfortable viewing
+- **History** - Show a complete history with timeline for your favourites streamers

 ## Tech Stack